walice/walice.github.io/_pages/coding.md

 toc: true
 ---

-I am committed to open science and research reproducibility.
+I am committed to open science principles and research reproducibility.
 I am passionate about science communication, and I believe that scientific knowledge should be publicly accessible.
 Here are some of the projects I have worked on over the years (on the more fun/random side of things).
 You can find the code repositories for my academic papers on my [GitHub](https://github.com/walice) page.

 ## Interpolation using Bézier splines